privacybydesign/pbdf-website/pages/en/irma-explanation.md

 ### <a name="how"></a>3.
 How do I obtain and use attributes?

-In the IRMA ecosystem your personal attributes are securely stored in the IRMA app on your own phone (or tablet) --- and nowhere else.
+In the IRMA identity platform your personal attributes are securely stored in the IRMA app on your own phone (or tablet) --- and nowhere else.
 The app is protected via your own PIN code.
 This personal PIN ensures that no-one else can use your attributes in your IRMA app, and thus steal your identity.
 Of course, it is important that, in addition, your phone has its own login pattern or code.
 But on top of that, the IRMA app has its own PIN, just like various apps from mobile banking have their own PIN.

 Attributes that hold for you can be downloaded to your IRMA app on your phone.
 Typically this is done via the [web](/issuance), but it is